usdot-fhwa-stol/Stol-scratchpad/asn1c-vlm/README.md

     <parser> => <fixer> => <compiler> => print              (-P)
     <parser> => <fixer> => <compiler> => save-compiled      [default]

---
+File asn1c_C.c has been modified - a comment has been added to indicate where the type long anf unsigned long could be changed to int16, uint16, int8 and uint8 - Suman Manandhar --
 Lev Walkin
 vlm@lionet.info